 Foreword: Jean-Luc Nancy

 Jean-Luc Nancy is Distinguished Professor of Philosophy at the Université Marc Bloch, Strasbourg.
-His wide-ranging thought is developed in many books, including The Banality of Heidegger; The Possibility of a World, The Banality of Heidegger, The Disavowed Community, and Sexistence.
+His wide-ranging thought is developed in many books, including Portrait, The Possibility of a World, The Banality of Heidegger, The Disavowed Community, and Sexistence.
 His book The Intruder was adapted into an acclaimed film by Claire Denis.